 - Trams that cut through historic city centres

 When we treat transport like an activity, we slow down and enjoy it rather than rushing through it.
-Occasionally, the best views are from the “commuter” ride.
+Occasionally, the best views are from the “commuter” ride, not the official sightseeing tour.

 Watch Our Video On Navigating Public Transport In Foreign Cities